dbojan/reddit_refresher/README.md

 linux and windows version included

-linux version uses curl and sed, make sure you have them installed
+linux version uses grep, curl and sed, make sure you have them installed
 -add to crontab using:
 crontab -e
 to have it check every 2 minutes: